AttackIQ/attackiq.github.io/README.md

 ![alt text](./images/aiq_aws_sec_assessments.png)

 <ol start="2">
 <li>Click on the <b>Scheduled</b> menu item, then schedule your assessment.
-The details of how this is donee will not be covered in this guide.</li>
+The details of how this is done will not be covered in this guide.</li>
 <li>Click on the <b>Notification</b> menu item.</li>
 <li>Click on the <b>Global Config</b> button.</li>
 </ol>